lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     .. note::

-       In the case of template definitions of a parameter below is not passed the one defined in default clouds will be inherited.
+        Parameters below that are not defined will inherit the ones defined in the default clouds configuration.

     :IMAGE_NAME: The image name to use for this template. (required)
     :HARDWARE_ID: OpenStack flavor to use. (required)